tbogaert/ovs-org/www.openvstorage.org/content/doc/vdisks.md

 -   Read: The current read speed of the vDisk.
 -   Write: The current write speed of the vDisk.
--   FOC: Status of the FailOver Cache, a copy of the write cache of the vDisk, on another GSR to prevent dataloss.
+-   FOC: Status of the FailOver Cache, a copy of the write cache of the vDisk, on another Storage Router to prevent dataloss.
 The status can be healthy of degraded.

 <a name="vdisk_details" class="internal-ref"></a>